 We have a strong Student Council whose role is to build the school community and provide opportunities for students to voice opinions and recommendations to the Principal.

 Clubs vary from year to year with student interests.
-A complete list of clubs will be shared with students towards the end of September.
+A complete list of clubs was shared with students on September 22nd in a Student Guide announcement.